Mach4ntrL/Mach4ntrL/README.md

 - 👋 Hi, I’m @Mach4ntrL
 - 👀 I’m interested in old cars
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cryptocurrencies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I use Brave btw
-- 📫 How to reach me ...
+- 📫 How to reach me mach4ntrl@gmail.com

 <!---
 Mach4ntrL/Mach4ntrL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.